Arif-PhyChem/MLQD/README.md

         param={
         'n_states': 7,                  # int:  Number of states (SB) or sites (FMO), default 2 (SB) and 7 (FMO).
-        'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel 'MLmodelType': 'OSTL',          # string: Type of model.
+        'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel 'QDmodelType': 'OSTL',          # string: Type of model.
 The default option is OSTL 'prepInput' : True,             # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: Optional, npy file) The prepared X file will be saved at the provided file name
         'YfileIn': 'y_data',            # str: Optional, npy file) The prepared Y file will be saved at the provided file name